chosenobih/pamlinc/README.md

   2. Reference annotation (GTF/GFF3)
   3. RNA-Seq reads (FASTQ) - Paired end or Single end or NCBI SRA ID.
 * Optional files:
     The -i flag allows users to provide a reference genome index folder which should contain the genome index files for either bowtie2, STAR or both, depending on the user's aligner of choice.
 The STAR index folder should be named 'star_index' and it should be a subdirectory of the reference genome index folder provided.
-PAMLINC automatically generates the reference genome index files for both bowtie2 and STAR when it is not provided by the user but this increases the run time of PAMLINC.
+PAMLINC automatically generates the reference genome index files for both bowtie2 and STAR when it is not provided by the user, but this increases the run time of PAMLINC.
 * Output: When run with all three flags (-h, -e, -t), PAMLINC generates six folders in the output directory.
 The folders are <sample_name>_HAMR, <sample_name>_lincRNA, intermediate_files, mapped_files, transcript_abund_quant and trimmomatic_output